 Biofuel Conversion Processes

-Biomass solids can be converted to liquid or gaseous biofuels in a variety of processes.
+Biomass can be converted to liquid or gaseous biofuels using a variety of thermal, biological and chemical processes.
 Learn more about biofuels conversion processes.